Arch-ive/Seasoned-Recipes/content/recipe/main/Viet Salad/index.md

 - Steep the noodles in boiling water and leave for a few minutes to come back to life.
 Drain them well and cut them up into the bowl with the rest of the preparied ingredients and mix to combine.

-- For the dressing - Juice a lime into a small mixing jug and add about an equal ammount of fish sauce making sure you're getting both sour and savoury.
-Microplane the garlic and add the diced chili and mini whisk.
-Top up with as much mayple syrup as nessecary to balance it out.
+- For the dressing - Juice a lime into a small mixing jug and keep adding fish sauce so you've got both a sour and savoury profile.
+Top up with as much mayple syrup as nessecary to balance it all out.
+Then add the microplaned garlic, diced chili, dash of sesame oil and mini whisk.

 - In a bowl, add spinach leaves and heap the salad ontop.
 Pour some of the dressing over the salad and mix.
 Add as many peanuts as you please on top.